An easy Madeira cake recipe made in a loaf tin! A simple and classic British bake that's perfect with a cup of tea.

 🛒 Ingredient notes

-What you'll need to make this simple Madeira loaf cake!
+What you'll need to make this simple Madeira loaf cake:

-- Butter - unsalted and softened so it is easy to cream with the sugar.
+Butter - unsalted and softened so it is easy to cream with the sugar.

-- Sugar - I use golden caster sugar but white caster sugar can be used too.
+Sugar - I use golden caster sugar but white caster sugar can be used too.

-- Eggs - 3 large free-range eggs at room temperature.
+Eggs - 3 large free-range eggs at room temperature.

-- Lemon - you'll need the zest of the whole lemon and juice from half.
+Lemon - you'll need the zest of the whole lemon and juice from half.

-- Vanilla Extract - use a good quality extract and not vanilla essence.
+Vanilla Extract - use a good quality extract and not vanilla essence.

-- Flour - a combination of self-raising flour and plain flour gives the best-textured cake (a tip I learned from the domestic goddess herself, Nigella Lawson).
+Flour - a combination of self-raising flour and plain flour gives the best-textured cake (a tip I learned from the domestic goddess herself, Nigella Lawson).

-🔪 How to make Madeira cake
+🔪 How to make simple moist Madeira cake

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post